 Students are encouraged to do their own original research and many courses are hands-on.

-According to the university, life science graduates often go on to postgraduate work, including medical school or science research.
-Other students have recently pursued careers in business, consulting and environmental advocacy.
+According to the university, life science graduates often go on to postgraduate work, including medical or scientific research.
+Other graduates have recently pursued careers in business, consulting and environmental advocacy.

 Harvard is perhaps the best-known university around the world; it regularly takes the top spot in global reputation surveys.
 It was founded in 1636, and has built its reputation, wealth and influence over more than 300 years.

 Although tuition is expensive, students from low-income families are fully supported by university grants.
-For the class of 2019, only 5.3 per cent of applicants were accepted in the competitive application process.
+For the class of 2019, only 5.3 per cent of applicants made it through the competitive application process.

-Its School of Biological Sciences contains nine different departments and various research centres, including the department of biochemistry, the department of pharmacology and the department of zoology.
+Its School of Biological Sciences contains nine departments and various research centres, including the departments of biochemistry, pharmacology and zoology.

 There is also a Graduate School of Life Sciences that is responsible for master’s degrees and doctorates.

 Only three major undergraduate programmes in life sciences are offered: biological sciences as a natural science specialism, a pre-clinical veterinary science programme and a newly-created psychological and behavioural sciences programme.

 Students have close interaction with teachers through the tutorial system and are automatically members of their college community, where they can eat meals, live in college-owned buildings and attend recreational activities.

 Charles Darwin, perhaps the most famous life scientist of them all, was an alumnus of Christ’s College in Cambridge, and many other prominent biologists have studied or taught at the university.